 Any HD screen with a resolution of over 720p.

-If you’re not sure if Windows 11 will run on your computer, install a special program from Microsoft that will check its capabilities.
+If you are unsure whether Windows 11 will run on your computer, install a special Microsoft tool that will test its capabilities.

-There are no system requirements for Windows 11SE, but they won’t differ much from the “big” version of the OS from its looks.
+There are no system requirements for Windows 11SE, although it will seem quite similar to the “big” version of the OS.

 What devices run on Windows 11?

-The list includes series ASUS Zenbook, Vivobook, ProArt; HP Pavillion, ENVY, Spectre and others, all Acer models no older than three years, some models from Dell, such as Inspirion, G, Alienwave, and others.
+Asus Zenbook, Vivobook, ProArt; HP Pavillion, ENVY, Spectre, and others; all Acer models no older than three years; and several Dell models such as Inspirion, G, Alienwave, and others are on the list.

-However, it is necessary to keep in mind that your device on the list does not guarantee that the new system will work well on it.
+However, keep in mind that simply having your device on the list does not guarantee that the new system will work well on it.
 To check your device’s compatibility with the operating system, Microsoft advises using the PC Health Check application.

 How much do Windows 11 and 11SE cost?

-Considering Microsoft’s pricing policy in previous years, the new version of Windows will cost customers at least $100.
-Windows 11SE is not likely to be available for free sale.
-It will be pre-installed on some models of PCs and laptops for work or study.
+Given Microsoft’s prior pricing policies, the new OS will cost customers at least $100.
+Windows 11SE will likely not be available for purchase.
+It will come pre-installed on various PC and laptop models for business or study.

 Which operating system can I upgrade to Windows 11?

-Microsoft has officially confirmed that users of recent versions of Windows 10 will upgrade to version 11 for free if their computer allows it.
+Microsoft has officially stated that users of current versions of Windows 10 will be able to update for free to version 11 if their PC supports it.